nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 ---

-## 3. Promote the Server to a Domain Controller
+## 3. Promote the Server

-Created a new Active Directory forest using the domain:
+Created a new Active Directory forest using:

 **homelab.local**

-During installation I received the expected DNS delegation warning because this was a brand-new forest with no existing DNS infrastructure.
+A DNS delegation warning appeared during setup, which is expected when creating a new forest.

-All prerequisite checks completed successfully before promoting the server.
+All prerequisite checks passed before promoting the server.

 ![DNS Delegation Warning](screenshots/05-dns-delegation-warning.png)